Primavera Sound Music Festival

 2017 Line Up & Dates

-Music lovers have plenty to look forward to, as usual in 2017, with some of the decade's most exciting talents returning to Barcelona to caress (and occasionally assault) our ears with their audio-creativity.
+Music lovers have plenty to look forward to (as usual!) in 2017, with some of the decade's most exciting talents returning to Barcelona to caress (and occasionally assault) our ears with their audio-creativity during this year's edition of Primavera Sound.
 Some Barcelona Life favourites include Arcade Fire, Flying Lotus, !!!, Aphex Twin, John Talabot, Kate Tempest, Metronomy, Seu Jorge, Saint Etienne, Skepta, Solange, Swans and the XX.
 As usual half of the joy of the festival lies in discovering your new favourite band... will it be Cymbals Eat Guitars, Her Little Donkey or Mannequin Pussy?
 These are just a few of the less known bands, that so often step out of the shadows of giants to put on some of the event's best shows.
 Full line up here.
 Tickets are selling fast, so don't delay getting yours.

 Wanna know who played in previous editions?
 Check below for some sweet nostalgia..